I already have my curtains, how do I know what kind of curtain pole to buy for my style of curtain heading?

 Gathered headings are created with pre-manufactured tape which is stitched to the top edge of the curtain.
 A series of threaded cords running through the tape are used to gather the heading into small pleats.
 The tape also has three rows of pockets into which curtain hooks are inserted to hang the curtains with.

-Gathered headings like this can then easily be hung on metal or wooden curtain poles as the curtain hooks are inserted into the eye hooks beneath the curtain pole rings.
+Gathered headings like this can then easily be hung on wooden or metal curtain poles as the curtain hooks are inserted into the eye hooks beneath the curtain pole rings.
 Any thickness of metal or wooden curtain pole can therefore be used, so long as the pole is sturdy enough to take the weight of the curtains that you are hanging, but the thickness of the pole is otherwise not an issue that needs to be considered with this type of curtain heading.

 Pinch-Pleat & Goblet Headings